EN 1090-1, UKCA, UKNI & CE marking of structural metalwork

 - Manufacturers of metal components or kits that have a structural use in civil engineering.

 By “series”, the regulations mean an activity that an organisation carries out more than once, not just the production of a series of standard items.
-For example a factory that makes bespoke staircases is in the business of “series” manufacture of staircases and all of them will need to carry a CE mark.
+For example a factory that makes bespoke staircases is in the business of “series” manufacture of staircases and all of them will need to carry an appropriate mark.
 If the same factory produces a single platform as a special commission, this will be exempt.
-However if the factory decides to diversify into platforms and makes more than one, CE marking will be required.
+However if the factory decides to diversify into platforms and makes more than one, BS EN 1090-1 certification and appropriate marking will be required.

 How do I comply?

 Organisations covered by the Regulation will need to show that they comply with BS EN 1090-1 and that they have a written Factory Production Control (FPC) system in place.
 An FPC is a quality management system that states how the company controls everything from first contact with the customer, through to final inspection before shipping.
-Setting up the FPC involves a number of steps that end with certification by a third party, known as a notified inspection body (NB).
-In the UK all NBs must be accredited themselves by the United Kingdom Accreditation Service (UKAS), many of which are familiar as certifying ISO 9001, ISO 14001 and other international management standards.
+Setting up the FPC involves a number of steps that end with certification by a third party, known as an Approved Body (AB).
+In the UK all ABs must be accredited themselves by the United Kingdom Accreditation Service (UKAS), many of which are familiar as certifying ISO 9001, ISO 14001 and other international management standards.

 BS EN 1090-1 requires a number of actions to be in place, many of which will already be standard practice in well-run companies:-

-- Purchasing systems will need be set up such that suppliers ship materials, bolts and welding consumables that are compatible with CE marking.
+- Purchasing systems will need be set up such that suppliers ship materials, bolts and welding consumables that are compatible with UKCA, UKNI & CE marking, as appropriate.

 - Designers will need to identify the execution class of the product, as defined in the companion standard BS EN 1091-2, which is determined by the potential risk to the public if the component or structure fails.
 The designers will also need to ensure that the design is structural sound.